-The data used to construct the 2005-2008 maps was brought together by SNL from the Annual Site Environmental Report (ASER) for each year.
-Data were then plotted out for each well to determine the best month for mapping.
+The data used to construct the 2005-2008 maps was assembled by SNL from the Annual Site Environmental Report (ASER) for each year.
+The head data were then plotted out for each well to determine the best month for modeling and mapping based on the least perturbed data set for that month.
+The selected month freshwater heads were then used in the model for calibration target heads.
 Data for years prior to 2007 were adjusted to use more accurate modern reference point elevations to compute the freshwater head, which allowed for more consistency across the years.